rmeasey/climate-info.org/README.md

-# Clinate-Info
+# Climate-Info
-Created by a guy who just wanted all the stuff he looks at in one place.
+Created by a guy who just wanted all the climate web stuff he looks at in one place.

 Nothing fancy.